Wassim-Aloui/Project/README.md

 # Prerequisites

-notice, you need client and server runs concurrently in different terminal session, in order to make them talk to each other
+Please be aware that both the client and server must be running concurrently in separate terminal sessions to establish communication between them

 ## How To Run